W7k-J/W7k-J.github.io/Terms.md

 This Website is hosted as a GitHub Pages website.
 GitHub may collect User Personal Information from visitors to this GitHub Pages website - for more info visit GitHub [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
 We receive from them information about webpage traffic (views and number of unique visitors).

-#### Autodesk Store
+#### Autodesk App Store

-When buying the add-on from Autodesk Store please refere to [Autodesk Privacy Statement](https://www.autodesk.com/company/legal-notices-trademarks/privacy-statement) and [Paypal Privacy Statement](https://www.paypal.com/us/legalhub/privacy-full)
+When buying the add-on from Autodesk App Store please refere to [Autodesk Privacy Statement](https://www.autodesk.com/company/legal-notices-trademarks/privacy-statement) and [Paypal Privacy Statement](https://www.paypal.com/us/legalhub/privacy-full)

-#### Autodesk Apps
+#### Autodesk Revit Apps

 Our apps are not collecting any data.

+### Buying our apps - B2B, corporate clients, VAT-EU, invoices etc.

+Because of the way the Autodesk Apps Store is organised we treat all of the transactions from there as "Business to Customer".
+If you would like to get a B2B invoice please contact us by email before buying the app - [contact Us](mailto:apps@w7k.pl).

 ### Disqus